cirosantilli/linux-cheat/net/index.md

     broadcast 192.168.1.255
     gateway 192.168.1.1

-- auto if1 if2
+- auto if1 if2.

-    automatically create interfaces if1 and if2 on `ifup -a`
+    Automatically create interfaces if1 and if2 on `ifup -a`.

 - iface if1

-    from now on, define properties of if1
+    From now on, define properties of if1.

 #mtu